 - TV Without Pity Best Performances, 2011.

-Matt graduated Summa Cum Laude in May of 1999 from College Of Charleston with Bachelor of Arts degrees in American History and Political Science.
+Matt graduated Summa Cum Laude in May of 1999 from the College Of Charleston with Bachelors of Arts degrees in American History and Political Science.
 Upon graduation, Matt received The Bishop Robert Smith Award.
-This award is the highest honor given to a graduating senior and represents valued contributions in academics, sports, and throughout the Charleston South Carolina community.
+This award is the highest honor given to a graduating senior and represents valued contributions in academics, sports, and the community of Charleston, South Carolina.